alex-laitenberger/dos-rag-eval/README.md

 # Experiment Environment for Evaluating DOS-RAG (Document's Original Structure - RAG)

-This repository contains the full experiment environment necessary to reproduce the experiments on the DOS-RAG in our paper:
+This repository contains the full experiment environment necessary to reproduce the experiments on the DOS-RAG method from our paper:

-**Stronger Baselines for Retrieval-Augmented Generation with Long-Context Language Models** (Laitenberger et al., 2025) - [Paper (TODO: add link)](arxiv.org) - [Repo-Overview](https://github.com/Lightnz/stronger-baselines-rag/)
+Alex Laitenberger, Christopher D. Manning and Nelson F. Liu.
+2025. **Stronger Baselines for Retrieval-Augmented Generation with Long-Context Language Models**  - [Paper](https://www.arxiv.org/abs/2506.03989) - [Repo-Overview](https://github.com/Lightnz/stronger-baselines-rag/)

 ## Setup